 The attorneys at Veliz Katz Law provide legal services in family law and divorce.
 We also help our clients obtain modifications when they are necessary, but we also help our clients argue against them when the request is unwarranted.
 Here, we provide an overview of modifications of alimony, child support, and parenting plans.
-If you want answers to your specific questions, contact our Orlando office to schedule a free initial consultation.
+If you want answers to your specific questions, contact our Maitland office to schedule a free initial consultation.

 As mentioned, a divorce decree may be final, but specific issues that are often hammered out during the divorce can be modified even after the divorce decree has been issued.
 These issues include:

 The first thing to know about spousal support or alimony and modifications is this: if spousal support wasn’t established in the original divorce decree, you cannot ask for it later.
 If spousal support was in the original divorce decree, certain language may restrict its modification.
 For example, language like “non-modifiable” alimony will mean that it cannot be changed at another time regardless of the circumstances.
 Absent this language, however, alimony in a divorce decree can sometimes be modified with respect to the amount of the alimony and the duration of the alimony.

 Modifications are only made under certain circumstances.
 According to Florida Stat. § 61.14, spousal support can be modified or terminated when there is an unexpected or involuntary event or substantial change in circumstances that affects either:

 - the ability of the former spouse’s ability to pay the alimony; or